arvaidasre/helium-browser-deb/README.md

 # Helium Browser (DEB)

-This repository automatically builds a **Helium** `.deb` package from the official upstream **AppImage** and publishes it to GitHub Releases.
+This repository automatically builds a **Helium** `.deb` package and publishes it to GitHub Releases.

 Upstream project: https://github.com/imputnet/helium-linux

 ## How it works

 - GitHub Actions periodically checks the latest `imputnet/helium-linux` Release.
-- If this repo does not yet have a Release with the same tag, it downloads the appropriate `.AppImage` for the runner architecture, extracts it, and repacks it into a `.deb`.
+- If this repo does not yet have a Release with the same tag, it creates a small “online installer” `.deb`.
+  During install/upgrade, the package downloads the official upstream Linux tarball and installs it into `/opt/helium`.
 - It creates a Release with the same tag and uploads:
   - `helium-browser_<version>_<arch>.deb`
   - `SHA256SUMS`